PaperMC/PaperDocs/source/about/assets.rst

 may use it.

 .. attention::
-  The PaperMC logo is subject to its own seperate licensing terms and does not inherit any from the projects it represents.
+  The PaperMC logo is subject to its own separate licensing terms and does not inherit any from the projects it represents.

 You may: